Vyral/amy-kite-recruiting/_posts/2021-11-04-why-you-need-to-be-time-blocking.md

 I’ve gotten where I am because I’ve gotten up every morning and followed my calendar.
 You should do the same. **Fill your calendar first with the big rocks, the things you need to have done, and then write in the rest.** For example, you need to schedule a time to do prospecting.

 If you don’t write it down, it’s not going to happen.
-Timeblock your calendar; it will change your world.
+Time block your calendar; it will change your world.
 If you have any questions or need help, feel free to give me a call.
 I’d love to hear from you.

 {% include events-cta.html %}